 - As part of the thesis/dissertation process, Graduate Studies requires IRB when research involving human subjects is conducted.

 IRB Approval is required prior to data collection

-- The completed application form is signed by the principal investigator and advisor/instructor (if applicable) and submitted to the Office of Sponsored Programs as a FULL completed proposal.
-A full proposal includes:
+- The completed application form is signed by the principal investigator and advisor/instructor (if applicable) and submitted to the Office of Research and Sponsored Programs as a complete proposal package.
+A package includes:

 - A formal letter of approval, conditional approval or disapproval is sent by IRB to the principal investigator.
 In the case of suggested minor modifications, the principal investigator may be asked to revise the application and resubmit for review.
 If the proposal is disapproved, the researcher may make modifications and resubmit the application.

-- Researchers with Expedited or Full Reviews must complete and submit a Continuing Review/Final Report Form at the end of the project or annually, whichever occurs first.
+- Researchers with Expedited or Full Reviews are required to complete and submit a Continuing Review/Final Report Form at the end of the project or annually, whichever occurs first.